jhee-han/DRCT_InstantMesh/README.md

 ---

-This repo is the official implementation of InstantMesh, a feed-forward framework for efficient 3D mesh generation from a single image based on the LRM/Instant3D architecture.
+This repo is the official implementation of SR_InstantMesh, where we have fine-tuned IPG and DRCT for super-resolution and InstantMesh for efficient 3D mesh generation from a single image based on the LRM/Instant3D architecture.

 https://github.com/TencentARC/InstantMesh/assets/20635237/dab3511e-e7c6-4c0b-bab7-15772045c47d

-# 🚩 Features and Todo List
-- [x] 🔥🔥 Release Zero123++ fine-tuning code.
-- [x] 🔥🔥 Support for running gradio demo on two GPUs to save memory.
-- [x] 🔥🔥 Support for running demo with docker.
-Please refer to the [docker](docker/) directory.
-- [x] Release inference and training code.
-- [x] Release model weights.
-- [x] Release huggingface gradio demo.
-Please try it at [demo](https://huggingface.co/spaces/TencentARC/InstantMesh) link.
-- [ ] Add support for more multi-view diffusion models.

 # ⚙️ Dependencies and Installation